openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/conversion/_passes.md

 This pass inlines 'async.execute' body to parent Block and replaces '!async.token' based dependencies with VPUIP virtual barriers.
 ### `-convert-declarations-to-VPUIP`: Convert declarations (constants and memory buffers) to VPUIP Dialect
+### `-convert-layers-to-EMU`: Convert Layers Operations to EMU Dialect (UPA tasks)
+This pass converts layer of IE Dialect into EMU dialect.
+Patterns are primarly descriptively defined in tablegen.
 ### `-convert-layers-to-VPUIP`: Convert Layers Operations to VPUIP Dialect (UPA and DMA tasks)
 ### `-convert-to-nce-ops`: Convert to NCE2 ops
 Convert ops which can be executed on NCE to explicit NCE ops.